Metal fabrication covers a wide range of activities – from general welding to specialized laser job shops.

 You can improve workflows in many ways such as enhancing deposition rates, reducing spatter, increasing arc stability, reducing fumes, and enhancing weld-beads.

 For all workflows, you’ll need the right gas, and the supporting equipment and materials.
 WestAir's team of trained specialists will help you choose the right gases, equipment and delivery systems for your particular metal fabrication, welding and cutting applications.
+Contact us with any questions you may have.

 You have many different ways to weld: Gas Metal Arc Welding, Flux Coated Arc Welding, Tungsten Inert Gas and Metal Inert Gas.
 Some methods involve a wire fed "gun" that feeds wire at an adjustable speed and sprays a shielding gas (generally pure CO2, or a mix of Argon and CO2) over the weld puddle to protect it from the outside world.
 In all welding methods, your productivity and effectiveness depends heavily on the gases you use and supply systems that deliver them.